Jokowi wants MotoGP to boost community economy - ExBulletin

 To support MotoGP 2022, the PUPR ministry upgraded 915 units in the Mandalika National Strategic Tourism Zone (KSPN), which includes 398 homestay and 517 support houses.
 Host family It can be an alternative accommodation for tourists who come to visit to enjoy the MotoGP event.

 Host family which was built by the government has been fitted with a number of accommodation facilities such as beds, wardrobes and private bathrooms.
-In addition, the accommodation with a host family has also been certified. cleanliness, health, safety and environmental sustainability (CHSE) of the Ministry of Tourism.
+In addition, the occupation of homestay it has also been certified cleanliness, health, safety and environmental sustainability (CHSE) of the Ministry of Tourism.

-Minister of State, Secretary of State Pratikno, Minister of Public Works and Public Housing Basuki Hadimuljono, Minister of Transport Budi Karya Sumadi, Minister of Environment and Forestry Siti Nurbaya, Governor of West Nusa Tenggara Zulkieflimansyah, Vice-Regent of Central Lombok M. Nursiah, and Commander Hadi Tjahjanto MotoGP Field 2022.
+Minister of State, Secretary of State Pratikno, Minister of Public Works and Public Housing Basuki Hadimuljono, Minister of Transport Budi Karya Sumadi, Minister of Environment and Forestry Siti Nurbaya, Governor of West Nusa Tenggara Zulkieflimansyah, Vice-Regent of Central Lombok M. Nursiah, and Commander Field MotoGP 2022 Hadi Tjahjanto.

 Sources